pkmn/engine/README.md

 [designed](docs/DESIGN.md) for tooling, embedded systems, and [artificial intelligence](https://github.com/pkmn/0-ERROR) use cases.
-This engine aims to be a frame-accurate and [bug-for-bug compatible](http://www.catb.org/jargon/html/B/bug-for-bug-compatible.html) implementation of both Pokémon battles as defined by the original game code, and the [Pokémon Showdown](https://pokemonshowdown.com/)[^1] simulator which represents Pokémon battling as practically interpreted online.
+This engine aims to be a frame-accurate and [bug-for-bug compatible](http://www.catb.org/jargon/html/B/bug-for-bug-compatible.html) implementation of both Pokémon battles as defined by the original game code and the [Pokémon Showdown](https://pokemonshowdown.com/)[^1] simulator which represents Pokémon battling as practically interpreted online.